- Central Bank Digital Currencies have started to enter the global financial lexicon

 What if central banks are the ones to introduce people to paying by phone, and then cryptocurrencies see adoption as a result?
 It’s possible people could like the experience enough to try it out with another currency, like Bitcoin Cash or Monero.

-Who knows what the future will bring, but it seems more and more likely that people will be paying by phone, with digital currencies of at least one type (the US dollar), and that banks will still play a role in all this.
+No one knows what the future will bring, but it seems more and more likely that people will be paying by phone, with digital currencies of at least one type (the US dollar), and that banks will still play a role in all this.
 Moreover, banks will be crucial to it.
 You won’t just have an app issued by the Federal Reserve; instead, your bank will have an app that allows you to interact with the digital version of the dollar.

 Whatever happens, that things are going increasingly digital seems inarguably clear.